OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/machine-learning/machine-learning-r-quickstart.md

            warning(messages[3])
         return(NA)}

-      ## If is.log is TRUE exponentiate the values, else just copy
+      ## If is.log is TRUE exponentiate hello values, else just copy
       if(is.log) {
         tryCatch( {
           temp1 <- exp(series1)